May 13, 2012, The Stadium of Light –

 It is possible to examine the campaign through the difference that van Persie made.
 United started poorly, stumbling to a Marouane Fellaini goal against Everton.
 They would not have to worry too much, for van Persie soon took full flight, and with him, so did the team.

 Sir Alex writes, “We were hardly strangers to majestic individual talent, but it took us a while to understand just how good Robin van Persie is.”
 United started to win games, in a curious yet endearing fashion.
 They always seemed to concede the first goal, yet never gave up the fight.
 Doggedly, and more often due to the lethality of their new striker up top, they racked up victories.
-Turn around wins were registered against Fulham, Southampton and Liverpool at Anfield, all games where van Persie scored crucial goals.
+Turn around wins were registered against Fulham, Southampton and Liverpool at Anfield, all games where van Persie scored crucial goals for United.
 This was quickly followed up with a home defeat to Tottenham, where another of the season’s stars, Gareth Bale, ran United ragged.

 A major theme that United fans will take with them from the initial stages of that campaign is how often United trailed in games and won by the margin of a solitary goal.
 Sir Alex is honest and frank in his own admission.
 “There were times in the first half of that season when we couldn’t have defended a sandcastle.
 We conceded way too many times for my liking before tightening up from January onwards.“